Dave Simons: Ghost Rider

-Simons' best known Marvel work was his run on the first series of Ghost Rider.
+Simons' best known Marvel work was his run on the second series of Ghost Rider.
 His run on the title saw him first inking veteran artist Don Perlin before joining with Bob Budiansky to create one of the best remembered runs of the characters history.
 Budiansky and Simons worked with writers Roger Stern and J.M.
 DeMatteis.
 "The only speed bump we hit in this whole thing was when Simons, who of that team is the unsung hero, left", Budiansky recalled.
 "He used to come to the office dressed in leather.
 I mean, this was not an act, he'd come dressed in one of these black leather, zipper jackets.
 I don't know if he also wore leather pants.
 He might have worn them.
 But anyway, the point is, he knew how to ink leather, which was really important for Ghost Rider.
 So when he left the book we never really were able to replace that look that he gave the book.
 The rest of the team was all somewhat saddened by his departure."
-Marvel attempted to duplicate the highly detailed and rendered look that Budiansky and Simons were able to give the character when the character was relaunched in the early 1990s but never quite succeeded.